-SDA properties can be houses, apartments, townhouses or group homes.
-They can be for 1 person to live alone or for up to 5 people to live together in a group home.
+SDA properties can be houses, apartments, villas/duplexes/townhouses or group homes.
+They can be for 1 person to live alone or with people they choose to live with or for up to 5 people to live together in a group home.
 The NDIA prefers smaller, rather than larger settings.
-Most people being funded for SDA are being funded for 1, 2 or 3 person dwellings (rather than 4 or 5 bedroom group homes).
+Most people being funded for SDA are being funded for 1, 2, or 3 person dwellings (rather than 4 or 5 bedroom group homes).
 Housing providers cannot build new homes that are for more than 5 residents.